 DIY Potato Flakes From Scratch

 The more I practice making pantry items from scratch, the more I realize how easy it is for us to do it ourselves.
-Here we are spending way too much for these “instant” foods such as instant rice and potato flakes, when we can make them ourselves using fresh ingredients.
+We are spending way too much for these “instant” foods such as instant rice and potato flakes when we can make them ourselves using fresh ingredients.

 Potato flakes are one of those pantry items you can make from home and save money doing so.
 They have a variety of uses, and all you need to do is cook the potatoes beforehand and dehydrated them.
 It’s that simple, folks!
 This is also a great way to make use of potatoes that are beginning to sprout.